A rectangular additive convolution for polynomials: Introduction

-Before beginning, we would like to give some indication of the relationship between the convolution defined in this paper and free probability.
-The discussion of free probability will be restricted to this section, and the remainder of the paper should be accessible to those unfamiliar with this area.
-However, for those interested in (or at least aware of) the connections of polynomial convolutions to linear algebra (in particular, expected characteristic polynomials) may find this section useful for understanding a number of motivations and techniques that will appear.
+Before beginning, we would like to give some motivation for the study of this particular convolution.
+In particular, Section~\ref{sec:free_prob} and Section~\ref{sec:ffp} will discuss the relationship to a field first initiated by Voiculescu known as ``free probability'' \cite{Voiculescu}.
+The discussion of free probability will be restricted to these sections, and the remainder of the paper should be accessible to those unfamiliar with this area.
+However, for those interested in (or at least aware of) the connections of polynomial convolutions to linear algebra (in particular, expected characteristic polynomials) may find these sections useful for understanding the motivations for some of what will appear.
+For those interesting in learning more about this subject (and, in particular, the large role that combinatorics plays), we suggest starting with \cite{freebook}.